shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 Shortcuts are used to create a link to the target location.
 Shortcuts provide access to the data without needing to physically move the data into the lakehouse.
-This is like creating shortcuts in Windows desktop.
+This is like creating shortcuts on a Windows desktop.

 1. Let's navigate back to the **Fabric workspace** **(1)** you created in the Lab 2, Task 2.